 Laurin Lindsey

-My background is in art and design.
+I received my APLD certification in 2016.
+I currently sit on the APLD national board of directors and am an active member of the APLD Sustainability committee.
+I love research and learning.
+My background and training are in art and design.
+I am experienced in interior and exterior design.
 I have been a gardener all my life.
 I remember being 8 years old and growing sunflowers and tomatoes from seeds.
-Sadly the little boy down the street picked all the tomatoes off the vine before they were ripe and beheaded the sunflower; and yes there were tears.
+Sadly, the little boy down the street picked all the tomatoes off the vine before they were ripe and beheaded the sunflower; and yes, there were tears.
 That is the life of a gardener: celebration, awe, reverence and letting go.

 Every time I travel I look up the local art museums and gardens.
 I spent a great deal of time in England, Scotland and France and visited Norway and Holland a few times.
 I lived very near Ravenscourt Park in London and would walk regularly through Holland Park, Kensington Park and Kew gardens.
-On several occasions I was able to spend the day at Wisley Garden, the Royal Horticulture Societies’ test garden.
+On several occasions, I could spend the day at Wisley Garden, the Royal Horticulture Societies’ test garden.
 And one of my favorite places to take a walk is in the garden at Stourhead, a National Trust property.

 I have been influenced by Gertrude Jekyll the most respected English gardener of her time.
 She put it perfectly when she said, “Planting ground is painting the landscape with living things.”
 I am also huge fan of Alan Tichmarsh, the popular British gardener seen on BBC America.
 On my wish list is attending the Chelsea Flower show!

 Each country and culture had something unique to teach me.
 It is difficult to have a favorite garden in France because they are all amazing and pleasurable in their own way.
-I do love visiting Monet’s garden in Giverny, even in the fall it is beautiful as the poppy’s have spent their last bloom.
-The French bring a subtle flare to there Jardins.
-I love the importance public gardens have in daily life in the cities and towns all through out France.
+I do love visiting Monet’s garden in Giverny, even in the fall it is beautiful as the poppies have spent their last bloom.
+The French bring a subtle flare to their Jardins.
+I love the importance public gardens have in daily life in the cities and towns all throughout France.

 I am constantly learning and researching anything and everything related to gardens and art.
 I have a growing resource library of books.
 A few favorites are “The History of Gardens” by Christopher Thacker, Planting Design by Gang Chen and The TNLA “The Best of Texas Landscaping Guide”.